patcon/nodescription.net-v2/notes.md

 And back to synchrony.
 What I worry here is that the corporation has a very different synchrony that it is propogating in the world.
-It has its own pattersn and logic, and they are not ours.
+It has its own patterns and logic, and they are not ours.
 They're building something else.
 But when persons representing these larger interested interact with people, they _feel_ like they're increasing the synchrony of human processes.
 They feel like they're pursuing very human goals, down in the